5 good reasons for undergoing surgery to correct high myopia at ICO

 “The laser's accuracy depends on the accuracy of these measurements”.

 The team also needs to know when to indicate other techniques, such as ICL-type intraocular lens implantation or crystalline lens surgery in cases where the laser is not the best option.

 Optometrist Montse Ortiz, as the person in charge of Clinical Optometry, has been working with the team since the beginning and shares the responsibility of studying and managing patients with Dr Osvaldo Guevara.
 Optometrists Anna Medina, Eva López and Carmen Aleson perform all the optometry studies of the Refractive Surgery Unit.

 4. The A&E Department and the Multidisciplinary Team

-Even though refractive surgery is extremely safe, it is not free from problems during the post-operative period, although this may only be a query regarding how to administer treatment, or getting something in your eye, or being hit in the eye by your baby's hand.
+Even though refractive surgery is extremely safe, it is not free from problems during the post-operative period.
 Having our own emergency team that is fully acquainted with these procedures and that can access all of a patient's personal information and medical records in seconds is a huge advantage.
 As a result of having a permanent A&E Department since 1989, ICO has always had this advantage for all operations performed by all our surgeons.